John Robinson (American actor)

 John Robinson (born October 25, 1985) is an American actor.
 He made his on-screen debut with a starring role in the Gus Van Sant's psychological drama film Elephant (2003), which earned him mainstream recognition.

 Following Elephant, Robinson had a supporting role in the drama film The Heart Is Deceitful Above All Things (2004) before receiving further attention for his starring role portraying skateboarder Stacy Peralta in the biographical film Lords of Dogtown (2005).
 In the late 2000s, Robinson had starring roles in the films Remember the Daze (2007) and Wendy and Lucy (2008), and supporting roles in Seraphim Falls (2006) and Transformers (2007).

 In the 2010s, Robinson starred in the films Something Wicked (2014) and Intruder (2016).
-In the 2020s, he portrayed writer Harry Matthews in a starring role in the French drama film Niki (2024), and had a supporting role in the thriller film On the Line (2022).
+In the 2020s, he portrayed writer Harry Mathews in a starring role in the French drama film Niki (2024), and had a supporting role in the thriller film On the Line (2022).